kirinmurphy/apollo-client-poc/README.md

-# Apollo Strapi POC (Frontend)
+# Next.js + Strapi + GraphQL POC (Frontend)
-Location based search proof of concept using Typescript, NextJS, Apollo, Strapi & JWT
+Full stack proof of concept using Typescript, NextJS, Strapi & JWT & GraphQL
+Trying a few GraphQL clients - Apollo in some places, useSWR with graphql-request in others.

 So far:
-- Filterable list of items, driven by filters in the URL params
+- Filterable list of items, driven by URL param filters
+- Public/secure page routing and authentication flows (login/signup) with JWT
+- Uses Netlify lambdas to manage server(less) side authentication controller.
 - Leaflet map instance aggregating items based on source location
-- Login or Create account logic via JWT and GraphQL mutations
-- Netlify serverless lambda library to manage server side authentication gate.

 ## Making it work